Mustaxefe/Mustaxefe/README.md

 Hi, I'm Musta
-Studying to become a developer.
+Studying to become a Cybersecurity Analyst.